gbrough/battleship/README.md

 - 2-3 part video

 Fixes:
-- refactor user place/guess input functions
+- refactor place ships function

 Requirements:
 - player place 5 ships - use functions to check for fit and overlap